ITIL 4 Practice Manager (PM) general notes

 Report.
 An account of something, but includes analysis and conclusions.

-They are almost always associated with analysis and reporting tools.
+Reports are almost always associated with analysis and reporting tools.

 Exam